huashengwang1989/js-to-styles-var-loader/README.md

 Please read from the original project page for the details.

+### Note

 I am currently working on the `dev` branch. `master` branch is still the original project.

+Demos and tests have not been updated to this and are expected to run to errors.
+I would find another time to update them.
+Despite the updated loader works in my own project, I don't guarantee that this would work for all cases.

-### Problemm to Solve
+### Problem to Solve

-I am using selected components from iView, which `less` is used. iView provides a template `less` file, with a long list of variables which you can select from to overwrite its default styles.
+I am using selected components from [iView](https://www.iviewui.com/docs/guide/start), which `less` is used. iView provides a [template `less` file](https://github.com/iview/iview/blob/2.0/src/styles/custom.less), with a long list of variables which you can select from to overwrite its default styles.

 My project uses Vue.js, and `scss` is used in the template file.
 I would like to have a list of set style variables in `scss`.

 Meanwhile, in many cases, the JavaScripts inside the Vue components would like to know the styles.

-To make the styles consistent inside a project, it would be best if the styles where the above-mentioned 3 places would like to reference are the same.
+To make the styles consistent across a project, it would be best if the styles where the above-mentioned 3 places wish to reference to are the same.
 However, it would be rather silly to maintain a `less` file, an `scss` file and a `js` file for almost the same contents.

 To solve this problem, the project has the following files: